 Long Night’s Journey into Day.

-Don Knotts in the precursor of The Ghost and Mr. Chicken
+Don Knotts stars in this precursor of The Ghost and Mr. Chicken (above).

 The Munsters (1964-1966)